-Each year of the school has its own Year Leader (and Pastoral Support Assistant).
-Students are introduced before they arrive to the Year 7 Leader, one of whose chief responsibilities is the induction of new students.
-He/she visits ‘feeder’ primary schools, arranges visits to the school during the working day so that incoming students can experience the environment of future school life, albeit briefly, also meets the Head and class teachers of the primary schools to talk about individual needs.
+Each year of the school has its own Year Leader.
+Students are introduced, before they arrive, to the Year 7 Leader, one of whose chief responsibilities is the induction of new students.
+The Year Leader visits ‘feeder’ primary schools, arranges visits to the school during the working day so that incoming students can experience the environment of future school life, albeit briefly, also meets the Headteacher and class teachers of the primary schools to talk about individual needs.

 Form tutors have immediate day-to-day responsibility for the welfare of their students and work closely with Year Leaders in maintaining an ordered and caring environment.
 The school policy is for Year Leaders to move on with their students in order to maintain continuity of relationships.
 They are available to meet parents by appointment and emphasis is placed upon the fact that we want parents to feel free to get in touch over any matter which causes them concern.